UCA-Datalab/covid-npi/README.md

 ## Glossary

-- **Ambit:** false friend.
-See "Area".
-- **Area (of activity):** Specific group of activities where NPI are applied.
+- **Field (of activity):** Specific group of activities where NPI are applied.
 Examples are "commerce", "education" and "outside sports".
-- **Area Score:** Represents how restricted are the activities related to that area, from 0 (no restriction) to 1 (activity is not allowed).
-Area score is computed by weighting the scores of the items related to that area.
+- **Field Score:** Represents how restricted are the activities related to that field, from 0 (no restriction) to 1 (activity is not allowed).
+Field score is computed by weighting the scores of the items related to that field.
 The weights of each item are given by the taxonomy.
 - **Intervention:** see "Non-Pharmaceutical Intervention".
-- **Item:** An item is part of an area of activity.
-It relates to a specific topic within the area.
-For instance, the area "culture" has the items "museum" and "cinema" among others.
+- **Item:** An item is part of an field of activity.
+It relates to a specific topic within the field.
+For instance, the field "culture" has the items "museum" and "cinema" among others.
 - **Item Score:** Represents how restricted are the activities related to that item, from 0 (no restriction) to 1 (activity is not allowed).
 Item score is computed from the scores of the NPI related to that item, following the rules described in the taxonomy.
-- **Non-Pharmaceutical Intervention:** Interventions are restrictions over a specific area of activity (such as "culture" or "mobility") and may affect all the region or only part of it, during a certain period of time.
+- **Non-Pharmaceutical Intervention:** Interventions are restrictions over a specific field of activity (such as "culture" or "mobility") and may affect all the region or only part of it, during a certain period of time.
 - **NPI:** Initials of "Non-Pharmaceutical Intervention".
 - **NPI Score:** Severity of the NPI, how restrictive the intervention is.
 It has four levels: none (score of 0), low (0.2), medium (0.5) and high (score of 1).
 - **Score:** Level of restriction impossed by a NPI or a group of NPI, from 0 to 1.
 Scores are computed following the rules given by the taxonomy.
-NPI scores are used to compute item scores, while item scores are required to compute area scores.
+NPI scores are used to compute item scores, while item scores are required to compute field scores.
-- **Taxonomy:** File that contains the rules to compute the sevirity of each NPI, and the score of items and areas of activity.
+- **Taxonomy:** File that contains the rules to compute the sevirity of each NPI, and the score of items and fields of activity.

 ## Contact